 Password managers are a great way to keep yourself safe online and hold onto all of those confusing passwords.
 Unfortunately, many of us have dozens, if not hundreds, of passwords to type and retype, and it’s impossible to hang on to them all.
 As a result, plenty of people resort to repeating passwords or choosing weak options.
 Password managers like 1Password and LastPass help, but which one is the best?
 Find out in our 1Password vs LastPass overview.

-In this 1Password vs LastPass comparison, we analyze two of the most popular password managers out there.
-These two services store all your passwords online in a secure fashion and allow you to enter them quickly and conveniently across your apps and services.
+In this 1Password vs LastPass comparison, we break down two of the most popular password managers out there.
+These services store all your passwords online in a secure fashion and allow you to enter them quickly and conveniently across your apps and services.

 Here’s what you need to know if you want to decide between 1Password vs LastPass.

 Editor’s note: We’ll update this comparison regularly as new features become available.